sweetpalma/mle/README.md

 # Machine Learning

-A bunch of examples I made when learning Machine Learning and Neural Networks.
+Here you can observe a bunch of examples I made when learning Machine Learning and Neural Networks.
-Feel free to use it for whatever you want.
+Feel free to use them for whatever you want.

 ## Preparations